86challenge/rules/rules.typ

 Welcome to 86~Challenge.
 Drivers of all skill levels are welcome and there is no charge to participate.

-See #website for more information, including schedule, historical results, and forms for registering for GT~Radial's Championship Cash Prize and tire contingency program.
+See #website for more information, including schedule, historical results, and forms for registering for GT~Radial’s Championship Cash Prizes and GT~Radial’s Tire Contingency.

 Feel free to raise questions/clarifications in \#regulations in our #discord or on #facebook.